-In addition to the creative ideas in Tiger’s archives here on the blog for having fun with your favourite felines, there are a few special projects that I’m very glad I did well before Tiger fell ill as well as some regrets for things we never got to do.
+In addition to the creative ideas in Tiger’s archives here on the blog for having fun with your favourite felines, there are a few special projects that I’m glad I did well before Tiger fell ill, There are also some regrets for opportunities missed and things we never got to do.
 Here are Tiger’s final creative inspirations for our readers.

 Tucked away safely in our moving boxes (the materials to build the new home office are coming later this month) are Tiger’s clay paw prints and my needle felted fur-filled heart.
 I’m so very glad that I have both.
 They’re both easy crafts, although paw prints require a little patience (and plenty of treats!) and needle felting requires special materials.

 One of the easiest and most accessible creative activities for you and your cat is to amp up your photo collection.
-If you’ve been following the blog and/or our social media for a while now, you’ll know that I love taking photos; however, I wish I had more of Tiger.
+If you’ve been following the blog or our social media, you’ll know that I love taking photos; however, I wish I had more of Tiger.
 Especially of the two of us together.
 I have very few photos with me actually in them – a dislike of being in front of the camera is one of many traits Tiger and I shared.
 Make time to capture moments and memories through all the stages of your life together.
 And enjoy the outtakes and bloopers along the way!

 As much as my heart hurt, I’m also glad that I have a few final photos from our time with Tiger.
-His illness progressed quickly, so most of these are deeply personal, with a frail little Tiger and sad teary eyed humans, but these are still precious.
+His illness progressed quickly, so most of these are deeply personal, with a frail little Tiger and sad teary humans, but these are still precious.
 There were also small moments of beauty and love in our sadness, like how the dogs could sense his illness and took to keeping watch over Tiger.
 Those sad memories I cherish, too.
-I may, at some point, share a longer post on loss, but taking a few final photos has proved to be a very helpful part of the grieving process.
+I may, at some point, share a longer post on loss, but taking final photos has proved very helpful in the grieving process.